jamesknelson/govern/README.md

 Govern components have two main differences from React components:

 - They don't output React elements.
-Instead of an `render()` method, they have an `output()` method that returns a plain JavaScript object.
+Instead of an `rende()` method, they have an `output()` method that returns a plain JavaScript object.
 - Handler methods must be bound using the `this.bindActions()` method instead of JavaScript's `Function.prototype.bind()`.

 For example, here is a Govern component that could be used to manage a single input's state: